kudashevs/accept-language/README.md

 ## Usage

 To retrieve a preferred language you need to instantiate the `AcceptLanguage` class and call a `process` method on the instance.
-It is best to do it somewhere before the place where you want the user's preferred language (for example, in a front controller or in a middleware).
-If you don't call the `process` method, the values will remain empty.
+This should be done before the point where you want the user's preferred language (for example, in a front controller or in a middleware). **Note:** if you don't call the `process` method, the values will remain empty.
 ```php
 use \Kudashevs\AcceptLanguage\AcceptLanguage;